microsoft/AzureTRE/workspaces/azureml_devtestlabs/readme.md

 # Azure ML Worksapce

 This deploys a TRE workspace with a private Azure ML deployment.

-## Firewall Rules:
+## Firewall Rules

 Please be aware that the following Firewall rules are opened for the workspace:

 URLs:

 - graph.windows.net
 - ml.azure.com
 - login.microsoftonline.com